JamesCalingo/bot_farm/README.md

 - `add` - if a link to a [Coding Challenge](https://codingchallenges.fyi) is included with this command, the bot will add it to its list of Coding Challenges.
 Otherwise, it will reply that it can't do anything.
   (NOTE: This is currently only active with the Python bot)

+## The Process

+I'll use a more "general" approach to describing how I did this.

+The first thing we need: connection to Discord.
+This not only means setting up the bot on Discord itself, but connecting it to our code.
+For the Python bot, I used [discord.py](https://discordpy.readthedocs.io/en/stable/), and for the Go bot, [this DiscordGo package](https://github.com/bwmarrin/discordgo).
+For setting up the actual bots on Discord itself, the Python version has a

+Most languages have

+Second, we need to get quotes.
+The API I mentioned in the list

+Notably, it returns an array of length 1 with the data in it, so kinda have to "hack" our way into that

+Next, the stuff involving challenges.
+John Crickett provided a list of challenges from a while ago, and while it is simple and helpful, I noticed

+He started the titles off with "Write", but his website uses the word "Build"!

 ## The future

 Currently, these bots have "on" and "off" buttons, so they're not always "on".
 I'd like to look into running them "full time", but alas, a lot of the free options that used to exist no longer do.